Effective Date: 10th June 2019

 To protect your security, prevent fraud, and comply with regulatory requirements, we share Personal Information about you, your account, and the details of any payments you send us, with third parties such as your bank, building society or payment card issuers, and local regulatory authorities.

 We may transfer your Personal Information outside the UK or European Economic Area, such as to the United States (where our main operational data centres are located) to operate our business, process transactions and provide you with our products or services.
-Regardless of where we process your information, we will take appropriate steps to ensure an adequate level of protection for your information in other countries outside the UK or EEA, including the USA, where data protection laws may not be as comprehensive as the UK or EEA.
+Regardless of where we process your information, we will take appropriate steps (such as including contractual protections) to ensure an adequate level of protection for your information in other countries outside the UK or EEA, including the USA, where data protection laws may not be as comprehensive as the UK or EEA.

 Please note that data transfers within the American Express Family of Companies are made under our Binding Corporate Rules.
 For more information, please read the Data Protection and Privacy Principles, which are available on the privacy section of our website.